-Since then, all Cunningham has done is produce.
+As soon as he took the starting job, all Cunningham did was produce.
 Across his four-year starting career, Cunningham amassed 9,664 passing yards, 70 passing touchdowns, and 29 interceptions.
 And on the ground, he tacked on 3,184 yards and 50 scores.

 The highlights were high across Cunningham’s tenure.
 He was an absurdly efficient passer in 2019 and accumulated 20 touchdowns on the ground in 2021.
-But last season, he seemed to fade a bit as time went on, before declaring for the 2023 NFL Draft in early December.
+But across the 2022 campaign, he seemed to fade a bit as time went on, before declaring for the 2023 NFL Draft in early December.

 Malik Cunningham Scouting Report